To master the Ivy style like no other, discover our Americana Saga in three parts with:

 Game Over.
 I need a pick-me-up.

-I'm going to take a detox herbal tea.
-Question of life or death.
+I'm going to take a thisane detox.
+Matter of life or death.

-Almost all the powerful men in New York, especially those on Wall Street, the people in the securities firms, the banks, the law firms, the politicians, especially the Brooklyn Democrats, for some reason are fanatics of paltry differences attached to the measurement.
-These are almost like marks of membership in a secret group.
-And yet, it is a taboo subject. (...)
+Almost all the powerful men in New York, especially those on Wall Street, the people in investment houses, banks, law firms, politicians, especially the Democrats in Brooklyn, for some reason are fanatical about the paltry differences attached to the measure.
+These are almost like marks of belonging to a secret group.
+And yet it is a taboo subject. (...)

-At Yale and Harvard, it's completely natural for boys to read magazines like Leer, Poke, Feel, Prod, Tickle, Hot Whips, Modern Mammaries in public : sex is not taboo.
+At Yale and Harvard, it's perfectly natural for boys to read magazines like Leer, Poke, Feel, Prod, Tickle, Hot Whips, Modern Mammaries in public : sex is not taboo.

 But when the catalog comes from Brooks Brothers or J.Press, then they only release it in secret.